mitthrawnuruodo/fed2-js2-shorts/Module-5/fast-and-safe.md

 contact.textContent = `Contact ${listing.seller}`;
 ```

 Note the shape of it.
-We are not looking for bad values, we are **allowing known-good ones**. `new URL()` does the parsing, so `jAvAsCrIpT:`, `java\nscript:`, `%6a%61vascript:` and the rest of the bestiary all resolve to the same protocol and all fail the same check.
-Anything you write yourself with `startsWith` or a regex will miss a case, and you will not find out which one.
+We are not looking for bad values, we are **allowing known-good ones**. `new URL()` does the parsing, and it handles two different classes of trick with the same three lines:

+- **Anything that is a scheme gets normalised into one.** Case, surrounding whitespace and embedded control characters all disappear, so `jAvAsCrIpT:`, `java\nscript:` and `  javascript:` come back with protocol `javascript:` and fail the check together.
+- **Anything that is not a recognisable scheme is resolved against your own origin.** A percent-encoded attempt such as `%6a%61vascript:alert(1)` is not a scheme at all, so it becomes a harmless path on your own site. `safeUrl` returns a non-empty string for it, and that is the right answer: nothing there can execute.
+If you test that payload and see a URL come back, the check has not failed.

+Anything you write yourself with `startsWith` or a regex will miss a case from one of those classes, and you will not find out which one.

+One thing this deliberately does allow: `//evil.example/x` resolves to `https://evil.example/x` and passes.
+That is by design, since a contact link is meant to point somewhere else.
+It is also why `referrerPolicy` is on the image rather than left to chance - the URL check controls what can *execute*, not who you are talking to.

+The placeholder images in the self-study task demonstrate this in one click. `safeUrl` approves `https://picsum.photos/...`, and picsum then redirects to `fastly.picsum.photos`, so the bytes arrive from a host that never appeared in your data.
+A URL check validates the address you were handed, not where it forwards you.

 ### Finding 3: the token in `localStorage`